What happens to your website if your website builder shuts down or raises prices

 What happens to your website if your website builder shuts down

 You keep the words and images you added, but you can lose the design and the platform that ran your website, because you were renting them.
-Most builders make it hard to export the full website, so you often have to rebuild from scratch elsewhere.
-A self-hosted WordPress website avoids this because you own the files and can move them to any host.
+Most closed builders make it hard to export the full website, so you may have to rebuild elsewhere.
+You lower this risk by keeping your own copy of your content, controlling your domain, and choosing a setup where your website lives on an account you control rather than locked inside one company.

 Can a website builder raise your price after you sign up

 Yes.
 Subscription website builders charge a recurring fee that can change over time, and you have limited leverage once your website lives inside their platform.
 Plans commonly range from about $16 to $159 per month (Verlua, 2026).
-With self-hosted WordPress the software is free, so your main cost is hosting, which you can switch to a cheaper provider at any time.
+A free tool like Expert Built has no building subscription to raise, so you pay only for hosting.

 Have website platforms actually shut down before

 Yes.
 Google Domains closed and transferred its customers to Squarespace in 2023.
 Earlier platforms like Posterous and Vine were shut down entirely, and Movable Type was sunset for new users.
-Platforms change hands or close more often than people expect, which is why being able to move your website matters.
+Platforms change hands or close more often than people expect, which is why staying in control of your content and your domain matters.

 Can you export your website before a builder closes

 Only partly on most builders.
 Wix states in its Terms of Use that you cannot export a Wix website to another platform (WP Astra, 2025), and Squarespace supports only a partial export of basic content (SaffireTech, 2026).
-A WordPress website can be exported in full, which is one reason a portability scorecard rated builders 5 out of 10 against WordPress at 10 out of 10 (D3, 2026).
+So it is worth keeping your own copy of your content and controlling your domain, so a shutdown is an inconvenience, not a disaster.

 What should you do right now to lower the risk